Victims of Murder and Manslaughter

 Cases involving victims of crime require a thorough analysis of the relevant crime data for the property and the established safety protocols for the business at issue.
 Experts are often required to help establish the business was negligent in providing adequate security.

-At the Law Offices of John Day, our award-winning lawyers are experienced in investigating and winning cases involving criminal acts, and we are committed to helping victims of crime get the justice they deserve.
+At The Law Offices of John Day, P.C. our award-winning lawyers are experienced in investigating and winning cases involving criminal acts, and we are committed to helping victims of crime get the justice they deserve.
 Because of his dedication to the rights of crime victims, John Day was recently asked to speak at a conference hosted by The National Center for Crime Victims.
 John's speech to crime victim advocates focused on using civil litigation to both protect victims' rights and force companies to implement better safety practices.

 We handle all crime victims cases on a contingency basis which means we only get paid if we recover money for you.
 And because we advance all case expenses, you do not pay anything out of pocket to pursue your rights.
 If you would like a free, no-obligation consultation on your case, call us today at 615-742-4880 or toll-free at 866.812.8787 or contact us online.